 Each channel has its own file storage.
 You know those situations when you have to scroll endlessly to find a specific file?
 That’s when the File tabs come in handy—you don’t need to scroll through all of the channels.

-If you’re currently working on an important document, you can add it into a separate tab to distinguish it from others.
-As we already mentioned, you can work on a file in real time without leaving a chat.
+If you’re currently working on an important document, you can add it to a separate tab to distinguish it from others.
+As we already mentioned, you can work on a file in real-time without leaving the chat.

 5. Helpful bots

 Bots will help you with the boring, repetitive, everyday tasks and save you some time.
 You can create your own or use existing ones.
 Check the list of all available bots.

 A bot appears just like any other team member you interact with except that it has a hexagonal avatar icon and is always online.

 As much as Teams is a great tool that Microsoft makes better day after day, users may still struggle with a lack of certain functionalities.
 Here are listed some of the Microsoft Teams disadvantages that we stumbled upon while using the app.

 The biggest stumbling stone for Microsoft Teams is, surprisingly, other Microsoft tools.
 With the plethora of options, people are still very confused about which tool to use in which situation.
 It’s up to Microsoft to educate their users about their tools.
 Check out our infographic below to get familiar with some of the most popular Microsoft 365 apps.